codeurjc-students/2025-GoEventsNow/README.md

 > Statistical data will be shown using the following visual charts:

-1. **Bar Chart:** Show the attendance count (tickets sold) per event.
+- **Bar Chart:** Show the attendance per event.
-2. **Pie Chart:** Show the percentage of tickets depending on the event type (e.g., talk, concert).
+- **Pie Chart:** Show the percentage of tickets depending on the event type.

 ### 🧰 **Complementary Technologies**

 > The project will integrate the following external technologies:

-1. **PDF Generation:** To create and send the tickets bought.
+- **PDF Generation:** To generate the tickets bought.
-2.  **Geolocation:** Use of Google Maps / OpenStreetMap to geolocate and display the exact event location.
+- **Geolocation:** Use of Google Maps/OpenStreetMap to display the exact event location.
-3.  **Email Service:** To send emails with information such as the purchase confirmations or reminders.
+- **Email Service:** To send emails with information such as the purchase confirmations or reminders.
-4. **Real-Time communication**: To deliver real-time notifications with WebSockets (e.g., ticket updates, event changes).
+- **Real-Time communication**: To deliver real-time notifications with WebSockets like ticket and event updates.
+- **AI Sentiment Analysis**: Python microservice that processes user reviews to classify sentiment and improve event recommendations.
+- **Simulated Payment Gateway**: Python microservice that emulates a payment gateway to securely simulate ticket purchases.

 ### 🧠 **Advanced Algorithms**

 > The advanced algorithm implementation is the **Event Recommendation System**.
 This system will sophisticated data processing and filtering techniques to personalize the user's experience by ordering and prioritizing events on the main interface based on two key metrics:

-1.  **Personalized Affinity:** Prioritizing events based on the user's purchase history and identified favorite genres.
+- **Personalized Affinity:** Prioritizing events based on the user's purchase history and identified favorite genres.
-2.  **Market Popularity:** Sorting and ranking results by popularity, defined by the total number of tickets sold and current trending activity.
+- **Market Popularity:** Sorting and ranking results by popularity, defined by the total number of tickets sold and current trending activity.

 ---